dalisoft/ansible-config/mac-config-bash/README.md

 <p align='center'>A single "bash" script which configures machine on macOS based on architecture<br/><b>Compatible with Apple Silicon</b></p>

+## Note

+> This configuration was made for remote employee who work always from home and has it's secure home for it.
+No one touches to my machine

+**I do not guarantee nor support for your any damage & data loss, do & run it at your own risk**

 ## Guide

 If you want guide (optional), there exists a file.
 See [here](./guide.md)